Perfect Touch – Chapter Five

 “More likely stray dogs.”

+His voice hadn’t changed.
+She had a feeling that it would take more than a kamikaze deer to lift his blood pressure.
+She forced herself to look away from his compelling features to the scenery outside.
 The road climbed, wound around, and climbed some more.
 For a time there were aspen groves in every crease and sometimes on the ridgeline itself.
 High-end houses disappeared.
 Though ranch fences remained, the country looked wilder.
 Some of the fences were very old, made of wood that had turned pale gray beneath relentless weathering.

 When they left the highway, the surface of the road went from asphalt to graded gravel.